 Chairman of the Prize Council - HRH Prince Khaled Bin Sultan Bin Abdulaziz

 His Royal Highness Prince Khaled bin Sultan Bin Abdulaziz is the eldest son of Prince Sultan Bin Abdulaziz.
-Prince Khaled bin Sultan is currently the Assistant Minister of Defense and Aviation.
+Prince Khaled bin Sultan was formerly Saudi Arabia's Assistant Minister of Defense and Aviation.

 Prince Khaled bin Sultan spent twenty-five years in the armed services of his country.
 In 1986 he was appointed Commander of the Royal Saudi Air Defense Forces.
 In the Gulf War of 1990-1991, Prince Khaled was the Commander of Joint Forces and Theater of Operations.